 Starting with the archive was a mistake.
 I knew the modern site wouldn’t look the same but I was still a little disappointed to discover how clean and tidy it actually was.
 When times are good (and they aren’t always), the factory in Derby produces approximately one train every day, but even then the production line is long and slow-moving; it’s certainly not spectacular.

-So, as well as trying to make pictures, Murray made recordings of schmaltzy, girlie pop music booming out of greasy, paint-spattered radios turned up far too loud, incongruous in such a male-dominated space.
+So, as well as trying to make pictures, my assistant Murray made recordings of schmaltzy pop music booming out of greasy, paint-spattered radios turned up far too loud, incongruous in such a male-dominated space.
 They will add a layer of sound to the pictures when they are used in the exhibition.

 My last two days were spent at Nissan, in Sunderland – the biggest car plant in Europe.
 Now this was spectacular but, again, my camera failed to get anywhere near the real experience.
 I even wrote a blog post about it - see here.